ulises0516/sp24-cse110-lab4-/expose/part2.md

     F. True

 15. They compare values differently, where `==` performs type conversions(if needed) on the values being compared.
 Where `===` compares values of the two things being compared without doing type conversions, known as strict equality checker.
+17. The result would be the array passed in [1,2,3] each element would be doubled so the new array after the function call would be [2.4,6].
+I came to this conclusion since I know that a callback function is a function that can be passed to another function as a parameter.
+I followed what modifyArray was doing and noticed that it traverses each element and "callsback" doSomething since that was the function passed orginally and doSomething just multiplied the element by 2.
+This continue until the end of the array.